 Fancy something other than pasta, rice or potatoes?
 Then try polenta.
-It is made from corn flour or semolina, is gluten-free and can be prepared in many ways.
+It is made from corn flour, is gluten-free and can be prepared in many ways.
 We fry it in the pan for a crispy crust.
 The fried mushrooms make it a delicious autumn dish.

 For the fried polenta: